Chhath Festival – Nepal Chhath Puja, 2021 Date and Its Celebration

 Chhath puja on Ramayana

-Rituals which are involved on Chhath puja
+Rituals that are involved in Chhath puja

 Day 1: Naya Khay